References to other media

 6. Mad Cows is the name of a disease.

-7. Concrete Donkey is based on a concrete donkey statue located on Bournemouth, England.[3]
+7. Concrete Donkey is based on a concrete donkey statue located at Andy Davidson's childhood home in Bournemouth, England.[3]

 8. Fire Punch is a homage to Street Fighter's Shoryuken (Dragon Punch).
 Some of the default soundbanks actually have worms saying "Shoryuken!" when using this weapon.[1]